fraFerrari99/django-production-setup/README.md

   3. uWSGI passes the request received through the socket from NGINX to Django that will process it;
   4. Django processes the HTTP request and returns the HTTP response back to the NGINX, that returns it to the client.

-The web server NGINX not only serves the request but also the static and media (the ones that the user maybe can upload) files in production environment.
+The web server NGINX not only serves the request, but also the static and media (the ones that the user maybe can upload) files in production environment.

 ## Instructions

-These are the commands that you need to run and know to use Docker and run the project:
+These are all the instructions that you need to follow to run the Docker containers and to setup your project for the production environment!

 ### Run Docker